 “Does everyone go through life never figuring out what their great purpose is?
 There has to be a purpose beyond just surviving.
 Roommate says that my problem is that I think I’m born to be a superstar, a saint or a hero.
 She thinks I’m just unrealistic, and what I expect from and of myself is unrealistic.
 I think she’s a pessimist.
 I want to do something big.
 I don’t want a mediocre life.”

 I don’t see anywhere in scripture where we are called to find our purpose in life.
 I think God just wants us to obey what He’s already given us.
-When we do a search for the phrases “God’s will” or “will of God” in the Bible, we know for sure God wants us to do things like give thanks in all things (1 Thess 5:18), be sanctified and avoid sexual immorality (1 Thess 4:3), silence the ignorance of foolish people by doing good (1 Pet 2:15), and sometimes, suffer for doing what is right rather than for doing what is wrong (1 Pet 3:17).
+When we do a search for the phrases “God’s will” or “will of God” in the Bible, we know for sure God wants us to do things like give thanks in all things (1 Thessalonians 5:18), be sanctified and avoid sexual immorality (1 Thessalonians 4:3), silence the ignorance of foolish people by doing good (1 Peter 2:15), and sometimes, suffer for doing what is right rather than for doing what is wrong (1 Peter 3:17).

 All the “one anothers” in the Bible are commands, so those are God’s will as well.
 So our purpose in life is to please Him through obedience, which should grow out of our awareness that He loves us and made us for Himself.